rockthejvm/akka-classic-essentials/README.md

-# The official repository for the Rock the JVM Akka Essentials with Scala course
+# The official repository for the Rock the JVM Akka Classic Essentials course

-**(for the Udemy edition, click [here](https://github.com/rockthejvm/udemy-akka-essentials))** **(for the repository of the Akka Typed course, click [here](https://github.com/rockthejvm/akka-essentials))**
+**(for the Udemy edition, click [here](https://github.com/rockthejvm/udemy-akka-essentials))**

+**(for the repository of the Akka Typed course, click [here](https://github.com/rockthejvm/akka-essentials))**

 Powered by [Rock the JVM!](rockthejvm.com)